 Let’s be honest.
-Caring for an Aspergers child can be tiring.
-On bad days, we – as parents - can feel trapped by the constant responsibility.
+Caring for a child on the spectrum can be tiring.
+On bad days, we - as parents - can feel trapped by the constant responsibility.
 The additional stress of caring for an Aspergers child can, at times, make a parent feel angry, anxious, or just plain "stressed out."
-These tensions are a normal, inevitable part of the Aspergers family, and parents need to learn ways to cope so that they don't feel overwhelmed by them.
+These tensions are a normal, inevitable part of the family, and parents need to learn ways to cope so that they don't feel overwhelmed by them.

 To see if you are experiencing toxic amounts of parental stress, answer the following questions: